Jeimer Candelario Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Cardinals pitching staff ranks 21st in the league.
+- The pitching staff for the Cardinals has a collective 8.5 K/9, which ranks 21st in MLB.

-- The Cardinals' 4.42 team ERA ranks 19th among all MLB pitching staffs.
+- The Cardinals have a 4.45 team ERA that ranks 21st across all league pitching staffs.

-- Cardinals pitchers combine to give up the fifth-fewest home runs in baseball (72 total, one per game).
+- Cardinals pitchers combine to surrender 72 home runs (one per game), the fourth-fewest in the league.

-- The right-hander's most recent time out came on Tuesday against the San Francisco Giants, when he threw 4 1/3 innings, surrendering six earned runs while giving up 10 hits.
+- The left-hander last appeared on Wednesday against the San Francisco Giants, when he threw 6 1/3 innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.